FAQs - Do You Need a License to Do That? - Home Improvement Commission

 Is an MHIC license required to install solar panels on a home?

-Yes, a home improvement contractor or subcontractor license is required to install solar panels for a homeowner, regardless of whether the panels will be installed on the home or an outbuilding adjacent to a residence, or will be attached to the land next to the residence.
+Yes, a home improvement contractor license is required to install solar panels for a homeowner, regardless of whether the panels will be installed on the home or an outbuilding adjacent to a residence, or will be attached to the land next to the residence.
 A licensed master electrician is required to hook the panels to the electric system.

 Are tree cutters licensed by MHIC?